Welcome to Wallingford

 Columbus House Wallingford Seasonal Emergency Shelter at 123 Quinnipiac Street is now open, operating from 12/1/25-3/31/26.

-Click here to read Proclamation. - COMPOST CENTER HOURS
+Click here for more information. - COMPOST CENTER HOURS

 The Compost Center on John Street will be changing hours effective December 1, 2025.